makew0rld/go-gemini/README.md

 - Raise error when META strings are too long in the response header
 - Supports new status code updates
 - If `SSLKEYLOGFILE` is set, session keys are written to the file in NSS format.
 This is useful for debugging TLS connections (but breaks security, so don't use unless necessary).
+- Support proxies
+- Support client certs
+- Add connection/header timeouts, and read timeouts
+- And more!

 ## Notes

 This library only works with Go 1.12 and higher.

-Use the latest tag, and not the latest commit, if you want relatively reliable code.
+If you want relatively reliable code, use the latest tag, not the latest commit.
 Code in the latest master might be untested/buggy.
+The API might change between tags since it is still v0.

 ## License
 This library is under the ISC License, see the [LICENSE](./LICENSE) file for details.
 Portions of this library's code are taken from Go, and are under a different license, which can be found in [LICENSE-GO](./LICENSE-GO).
 Those files are marked accordingly in their comments.